prorev/prorev.github.io/_posts/2021-03-09-pytorch10_load_data.md

 ## Creating `ConcatDataset`

-We can use this [Linux notebook](https://colab.research.google.com/drive/1LWV0pGw7gScb2cmcmDlNt7d8Y23PC2C0?usp=sharing) {:rel="nofollow"}
+We can use this [Linux notebook](https://colab.research.google.com/drive/1LWV0pGw7gScb2cmcmDlNt7d8Y23PC2C0?usp=sharing){:rel="nofollow"}
 to practice concatenating two datasets together.
 In here we used CIFAR10 dataset training and validation sets.

 The `ds_train` and `ds_valid` variables are enclosed in a simple python list and we create the `ds` dataset.